elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/global-objects.md

 <CloseAllAnswers />

-### Explain, what the global object is in JavaScript?
+### Explain what the global object is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A global object is an object that always exists in the global scope.
 In JavaScript, there is always a global object defined.
-In a web browser, when scripts create global variables defined with the var keyword, they are created as members of the global object.
+When scripts create global variables defined with the var keyword in a web browser, they get created as members of the global object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />